 One trick I was shown a few years is to stack or layer two spoons on top of each and secure them together with split rings, this creates a lure double the mass but with basically the same surface area.

-This is a useful little technique to know to get a lure down deep fast.
+This is a useful little technique to know to get a lure down deep fast, and can be useful to use when the spoons you have avaiable are not quite sinking fast enough to get into the strike zone.